 Nags Head is a decidedly white-collar town, with fully 86.54% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Nags Head is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Nags Head who work in sales jobs (23.56%), office and administrative support (15.87%), and management occupations (14.22%).

-Telecommuters are a relatively large percentage of the workforce: 14.23% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Nags Head telecommute to their jobs.
+Overall, about 14.23% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Nags Head is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.